atwine/100_Days_OF_ML_Coding/log.md

 * 5. Support Vector Machines
 * 6. Read a chapter collective intelligence.pdf

 >> what is amazing is that the decision tree algorithm was able to classify the information 100% correct which is quite amazing in comparison to what i have seen so far.

+## Day six: Tue 10th July 2018

+Today is a continuation of ML algorithms
+* 1. Naive Bayes.
+* 2. KNN.
+* 3. Kmeans.
+* 4. Random Forest.
+* 5. Tuning algorithms <a href= 'https://www.jeremyjordan.me/hyperparameter-tuning/'>Tuning Hyperparamenters</a>
+* 6. Random Forest

+I am learning so much, I am glad.
+Today landed on the notion of tuning algorithms, I am getting the clearer picture day by day.